AimanHaidar/harmonic-drive-selector/README.md

     - **option 2:** building the project and get one exeutable file using pyinstaller

-        1. install pyinstall in your vevn
+        1. install pyinstall in your venv

         ```bash
             uv add pyinstall